 Pros

-• Patented rigid structure eliminates wobble
+- ✓ Patented rigid truss structure eliminates wobble

-• Self-adjusting grips fit any laptop automatically
+- ✓ Self-adjusting grips fit any laptop automatically

-• Made in the USA
+- ✓ Made in the USA

 Cons

-• No angle adjustment — vertical lift only
+- ✗ No angle adjustment — vertical lift only

-• Requires external keyboard and mouse
+- ✗ Requires external keyboard and mouse

-• Premium price for a plastic stand
+- ✗ Premium price for a plastic stand

 The Roost V3 weighs 6 ounces.
 That’s less than a phone.
 For remote workers and digital nomads who carry a laptop between desks, offices, and coffee shops, nothing else comes close.

 Don’t let the weight fool you — this stand is rigid.
 The patented interlocking truss structure eliminates the flex and wobble you get with cheap folding stands.
 Self-adjusting grips lock onto any laptop from 12 to 18 inches without fiddling with clips or brackets.
-You set it down, your laptop clicks in, and it’s done.
+Set it down, your laptop clicks in, and it’s done.

-Best for: Remote workers, digital nomads, and anyone who needs a stand that disappears into a bag.
+Who should buy this: Remote workers, digital nomads, and anyone who needs a stand that disappears into a bag.

 3. Rain Design mStand — Best Desktop Stand